-The student who has gained the highest total by the end of Year 12 is awarded the Asquith Shield in recognition of their consistent achievements across the years.
+One student who has gained the highest total of XCEL points over the entire school year is awarded the Asquith Shield in recognition of their outstanding achievement.

 Sisters in Schools (SIS)

 The Sisters in School program enables students to explore social and emotional learning, developing skills to support their wellbeing through vertically integrated student groups.
 The SIS program is structured so that students from across Years 7-9 are placed in small groups to work collaboratively together to explore wellbeing issues that are relevant to them in an age-appropriate manner.
 Similarly, students from across Years 10 to 12 are placed together in small groups to address wellbeing issues that are pertinent to their age and development.